n., plural: fragmentations

 Fragmentation and Regeneration

-The words fragmentation and regeneration are often referred to as the words used in the reproduction.
-Still, there are some common differences in them that are quite evident.
-The process of fragmentation often occurs when a part of an organism is broken into smaller fragments that can grow in to separate identical organisms whereas regeneration is one in which the organism is capable to regrow certain body parts that are lost.
+The words fragmentation and regeneration are often referred to as the words used in reproduction.
+Still, there are some common differences between them that are quite evident.
+The process of fragmentation often occurs when a part of an organism is broken into smaller fragments that can grow into separate identical organisms whereas regeneration is one in which the organism is capable to regrow certain body parts that are lost.
 In essence, new species are formed following fragmentation whereas new organs are formed during regeneration.
 It is believed all organisms are capable of regenerating their lost body parts while there are only a few that have the ability to reproduce through fragmentation.
 The process of regeneration can be found in lizards and octopi.
 The details of fragmentation and regeneration can be found in Figure 4.
 (Ref.
 3)

-The prime advantage of fragmentation is that it can be achieved with only a single parent as the mating between male and female is not mandatory.
+The prime advantage of fragmentation is that it can be achieved with only a single parent as mating between a male and a female is not mandatory.
 The whole cycle of reproduction can easily be achieved by the formation of the fragments from the bodies of the parent organism and then their growth and transformations into new identical organisms to their dynasties.
 The second important advantage of the process of fragmentation is that its reproduction cycle can be achieved in a relatively less amount of time.
 The whole time that is wasted during the mating season and conditions in the sexual reproduction is avoided in the reproduction through asexual systems.
 Thus, fragmentation being a type of asexual reproduction is a very rapid process.
 Moreover, since fragmentation is a very fast process of producing offspring, it is believed that a relatively larger number of organisms can be produced in a shorter time as the chain of reproduction goes from one individual to two and from two to four.
 Hence, in less time a whole new generation of identical organisms can be produced from a single parent via fragmentation.
 Finally, another advantage that makes the process of fragmentation very vital in biology is its capability to occur and progress in any environment and any climatic conditions.
 (Ref.
 4)

 Although it can be perceived from the above discussion that asexual reproduction especially fragmentation plays a very vital role in maintaining the equilibrium in the ecosystem by producing larger organisms in relatively less time but still there are many disadvantages associated with this process.
 The major disadvantage of fragmentation is associated with biodiversity.

 Asexual reproduction is carried out by a single parent and due to this only its traits, genes and characteristics will be passed on to the new generation.
 Without much genetic diversity, the next generation tends to be very identical to each other Conversely, in sexual reproduction, two genes from both parents are mixed.
-This gives rise to a genetically diverse offspring.
+This gives rise to genetically diverse offspring.

 The second disadvantage of fragmentation is that the same heritage problems that once found in the parents will likely be manifesting in the next generation.
 This process arises all the time in asexual reproduction, the same traits and chromosomes are copied and transferred on all offspring.
 As a result, the offspring may be subjected to an early extinction due to some of the diseases that they inherited.